CESNET/ndk-fpga/doc/source/cocotbext.rst

 Drivers, monitors, and transactions for MVB (Multi Value Bus).

+This bus (its interface) can be quite versatile from the point of different data signals.
+Other than ports for data data (and metadata), components can implement ports such as length, address, discard, and many more with possible different aliases.

+If the current driver, monitor, or MVB transactions do not implement the necessary signals, it is advisable to create your own (sub)classes for your specific usecase in your local Cocotb test directory.

 .. rubric:: drivers.MVBDriver

 Driver intended for the MVB bus used for sending transactions to the bus.